panduru-aadhithya/TextSummarizer_Pro/README.md

 - Summarizes any text quickly and accurately
 - Adjustable summary length
 - Upload `.txt` files or paste text directly
-- Download generated summaries

 ## How to Use
 1. Paste your text or upload a `.txt` file.
 2. Choose your desired summary length.
 3. View the summary side by side with the original text.
-4. Download the summary if needed.

 ## ✅ Live Demo
 Try the app here:
 https://huggingface.co/spaces/AADHITHYA123/textsummarizer-pro